Top 10 Best The Smiths Songs

 A musical masterpiece.

 This song is very underrated.
-The disregard for any linear lyrics make this song very interesting.
-The lyrics rhyme in unexpected places, and manage to hit many insecurities among listeners, depending on how they interpret the lyrics.
-The guitars and basses while important to the gentleness of the song are not loud, giving way to Morriseys voice that oozes out his heart.
-The recurring "oh Mother" part really evokes hard emotions and you can feel the pain in Morriseys voice.
-The vagueness of the lyrics create an aura of mystery that is only amplified by the vocals and backing instruments.
-Overall, an emotionally amazingly produced song.
+The disregard for any linear lyrics makes this song very interesting.
+The lyrics rhyme in unexpected places and manage to hit many insecurities among listeners, depending on how they interpret the lyrics.
+The guitars and basses, while important to the gentleness of the song, are not loud, giving way to Morrissey's voice that oozes out his heart.

 "In my life